Cris-86/Knoweldge-Based-Question-Answer-System/README.md

 ### UI interface
 #### Selecting a search algorithm

-Choose whether to have a GPU based on the environment. **Note that this will affect the choice of hybrid algorithm. **
+Choose whether to have a GPU based on the environment. **Note that this will affect the choice of hybrid algorithm**

 w/o GPU hybrid algorithm is the combination of BM25 and word2vec. w/ GPU hybrid algorithm is the combination of BM25, word2vec and Colbert.